- Evaluate the Keynesian view of recessions through an understanding of sticky wages and prices and the importance of aggregate demand

 As a result, a situation of excess supply—where the quantity supplied exceeds the quantity demanded at the existing wage or price—exists in markets for both labor and goods, and Q1 is less than Q0 in both Figure 25.4 (a) and Figure 25.4 (b).
 When many labor markets and many goods markets all across the economy find themselves in this position, the economy is in a recession; that is, firms cannot sell what they wish to produce at the existing market price and do not wish to hire all who are willing to work at the existing market wage.
 The Clear It Up feature discusses this problem in more detail.

-Why Is the Pace of Wage Adjustments Slow?
+Why Was the Pace of Wage Adjustments Slow?

-The recovery after the Great Recession in the United States has been slow, with wages stagnant, if not declining.
-In fact, many low-wage workers at McDonalds, Dominos, and Walmart have threatened to strike for higher wages.
-Their plight is part of a larger trend in job growth and pay in the post–recession recovery.
+The recovery after the Great Recession in the United States was slow.
+In fact, many low-wage workers at McDonalds, Dominos, and Walmart threatened to strike for higher wages.
+Their plight was part of a larger trend in job growth and pay in the post–recession recovery.

 The National Employment Law Project compiled data from the Bureau of Labor Statistics and found that, during the Great Recession, 60% of job losses were in medium-wage occupations.
 Most of them were replaced during the recovery period with lower-wage jobs in the service, retail, and food industries.
 Figure 25.5 illustrates this data.